-Role: Director of International University Relations
+Role: Global Director of International University Partnerships

-Anna-Marie Greenaway was appointed BP Director of International University Relationships in 2015, which is a global role encompassing technical and policy research to support BP's strategic objectives, recruitment, executive education and international research partnerships.
+Anna-Marie Greenaway was appointed BP Global Director of International University Partnerships in 2015, which is a global role encompassing technical and policy research to support BP's strategic objectives, recruitment, executive education and international research partnerships.
 Prior to this she was VP Science and Technology based at the University of Cambridge and she retains accountability for this strategic partnership.
 She is a member of the Board of the BP Institute and sits on the Advisory Committees of the Cambridge Centre for Risk Studies, Scott Polar Research Institute and the Clean Energy Centre at Tsinghua University, Beijing.
 In 2017 she was appointed the Science Advisory Council for the UK government Department of Transport.

 Previously, Anna-Marie spent four years in BP's Group Strategy team, where she led the 2030 Energy Pathways research programme, covering the US, EU, China, India and Brazil.
 This involved bringing together local, international and multi-disciplinary teams from across BP and incorporating external perspectives from wider industry sectors, government bodies and leading academics.